microsoft/msbuild-lab328-cea-agentssdk/lab/exercise-3-configure-ai-agent-properties-and-test-on-teams.md

-# Exercise 3: Configure agent properties with M365 Agents SDK
+# Exercise 3: Configure agent properties and test on Teams

 Let's configure agentic properties in your Echo Bot to transform it into a Generative AI-powered agent.